svilupp/PromptingTools.jl/README.md

 Getting started with PromptingTools.jl is as easy as importing the package and using the `@ai_str` macro for your questions.

 Note: You will need to set your OpenAI API key as an environment variable before using PromptingTools.jl (see the [Creating OpenAI API Key](#creating-openai-api-key) section below).
+Note also that your OpenAI account has to be funded to access the OpenAI API.
 For a quick start, simply set it via `ENV["OPENAI_API_KEY"] = "your-api-key"`

 Install PromptingTools: